Olya-M/imaginary-houses-GAN/README.md

 ## Training data:
 I collected 1028 images, primarily drawings, of fantasy or fantasy-like houses from subreddits such as [r/imaginarydwellings]( https://old.reddit.com/r/ImaginaryDwellings/), [r/imaginaryarchitecture]( https://old.reddit.com/r/ImaginaryArchitecture/), [r/imaginarylibraries]( https://old.reddit.com/r/ImaginaryLibraries/), and Google searches such as “fantasy cabin”, “fantasy tavern inn”, and “flying house fantasy”.
+The images were collected in February of 2021.
 I initially webscraped the images, but I found that removing duplicates and unclear images was taking up more time than manual data collection.
 I chose the images so that there was only one or two houses (or a combined housing unit) featured in the image.
-The images were collected in February of 2021.
-To make sure that houses don’t get cropped out during training, I pre-processed the images so that houses are near the center of each image.
+To make sure that houses didn't get cropped out during training, I pre-processed the images so that houses are near the center of each image.
 To assure data cleanliness, I also cropped out text and watermarks.

-A thousand images is a very small dataset for a GAN, so the model was first pretrained for 30 epochs on a combined dataset of the imaginary houses images and ~12,500 images from a [Houses Prices and Images – SoCal dataset](https://www.kaggle.com/ted8080/house-prices-and-images-socal).
-Images of the inside of houses or images without clear single houses were removed.
+A thousand images is a very small dataset for a GAN, so I first pretrained the model for 30 epochs on a combined dataset of the imaginary houses images and ~12,500 images from a [Houses Prices and Images – SoCal dataset](https://www.kaggle.com/ted8080/house-prices-and-images-socal).
+I removed images of insides of homes as well as images without clear individual houses.

 ## Training:
 The model is a convolutional general adversarial model (DCGAN) built with Pytorch.
 Some key points are that it uses [DiffAugment](https://github.com/mit-han-lab/data-efficient-gans) data augmentation, [Spectral normalization](https://github.com/christiancosgrove/pytorch-spectral-normalization-gan) for the discriminator, and an [AdaBelief](https://juntang-zhuang.github.io/adabelief/) optimizer.
+I tried out a Wasserstein loss for generating 256x256 images but haven't found it to work well with the fantasy houses dataset.
 The training took about a week and a half with a laptop RTX 2060.

-## Loss and Scores

 ## Sample outputs: